OriGonen/CollectiveBehaviour_SheepHerd/README.md

 ## Our Plan Throughout the Course
 Review of concepts presented in the paper and their models.
 Expand on the model provided by the article.
-After review of existing concepts, we decided to implement 2 other herding algorithms
+We decided to expand on the model by integrating a fatigue model: each agent has an internal fatigue state which affects their locomotor speed, while the interaction rules remain unchanged.

-Finally, we measure perform numerous experiments to examine the effectiveness of each algorithm based on flock properties Throughout the semester we will write the reports in accordance to our milestones.
+Finally, we perform experiments with different parameters to observe how flock dynamics change.
+Throughout the semester we will write the reports in accordance to our milestones.
 After finishing and polishing our final report, we will prepare the presentation to present in class.